waveform-computing/compoundpi/docs/quickstart.rst

 You can use the :ref:`command_config` and :ref:`command_set` commands to configure capture options, the download target directory, and so on.

+Since version 0.3 a GUI client is also provided.
+The basic operations of the GUI client are essentially the same as the command line client, the only major difference being that download is performed automatically after capture.
+You can start the GUI client with the :ref:`cpigui` command.

 Troubleshooting
 ===============